openjsw/OpenGraphPic/README.md

 ## 📌 Overview

-**OpenGraphPic** allows you to upload and host images via [Telegraph](https://core.telegram.org/bots/api#sending-files), a content delivery service used by Telegram bots.
+**OpenGraphPic** allows you to upload and host images via [Telegraph], a content delivery service used by Telegram bots.
 It provides a simple, responsive frontend and a backend built on **Cloudflare Pages + Functions + D1**, making it fast, serverless, and easy to deploy.

 ---